How to minimise service issues & strengthen customer relationships

 Step 2: Proactively ask for feedback rather than waiting for it

-By creating easily accessible feedback channels, such as surveys or feedback forms, and encouraging clients to share their thoughts, you can ensure your customers turn into repeat clients while you're given the opportunity to spot problems before they escalate.
+By creating easily accessible feedback channels, such as surveys or feedback forms, and encouraging clients to share their thoughts, you can ensure your customers turn into repeat clients while you're allowed to spot problems before they escalate.

 Software platforms like betterbunch can help automate this process for you, or you may decide to pick up the phone and call customers after your interaction if you have time.